aldebaran/qibuild/doc/source/design/python/overviews/handling_cmake_flags.rst

   an ``hello`` project, which depends on ``world``

-This overview guides you through all what happends from the moment you run
+This overview guides you through all what happens from the moment you run

 .. code-block:: console

  $ qibuild configure --worktree /path/to/worktree -c foo-sdk --release -DWITH_EGGS=ON hello

-To every cmake code that is generated, and what
-CMake flags are passed.
+To every cmake code that is generated, and what CMake flags are passed.

 Command line parsing